Organizing Action Flows with folders

 The folder panel

-Clicking a folder in the panel filters the main list to show only the Action Flows inside that folder.
+Clicking a folder — or Uncategorized — scopes the main list to show only the matching Action Flows.

 Searching folders shows the full path for nested folders, and highlights the matched text